danielrischar/campfire-resources/_songs/grand_ole_duke_of_york.md

   - action-song
 tune: "Traditional"
 instructions: >
-  Scouts should act out the movements described in the lyrics.
+  - Scouts should act out the movements described in the lyrics.
 Stand up for "up", sit down for "down", crouch for "halfway up".
+  - Can be repeated faster each time for added fun.
+  - Perfect for getting wiggles out during a campfire or den meeting.
+  - Works great with all ages, especially Lions and Tigers who enjoy physical movement.
 ---

-## 🎵 Song: The Grand Old Duke of York

-**Instructions:**
-This is a marching and movement song.
-Scouts can act out the directions by standing up, sitting down, and going halfway down as the lyrics say.

-**Lyrics:**

 > Oh, the grand old Duke of York,
 > He had ten thousand men,